Nick-Zhang1996/ROS2ppm/README.md

 You should now be able to control PPM output by Arduino by publishing to topic `rc_vip/channel` Go nuts

+#### Drive with a Joystick
+For demo, you can connect a linux supported joystick (like a xbox one game controller) and run `joy` ros node (add link here)  . `ros2ppm/nodes/Joystick.py` will allow you to control the car with your joystick

 #### TODO:
 * Put TK18 PPM on scope, record critical values